 This SDLC Example is a continuation or similar to the Waterfall Model in its essence.
 Like the previously mentioned model, this too concentrates on the testing process in each level of the process.
 And similar to the Waterfall Model again, it sees the same kind of problem.

 When To Use V-Model?

 The main point of concern in the Iterative model is the concentration on repetitiveness.
-In this, the developers who are using this particular version of the SDLC Example make it very quickly.
+In this, the top software developers who are using this particular version of the SDLC Example make it very quickly.